-In Year 12 the standard course branches into Standard 2 (Category A) and Standard 1 (Category B).
+In Year 12 the Standard Course branches into Standard 2 and Standard 1.
 Students who are not working at a Standard 2 level will be advised to continue with Standard 1.

-Students studying Mathematics Standard 2 will sit for a HSC examination.
+Students studying Mathematics Standard 2 will sit for an HSC examination.
 The examination mark may be used by the Universities Admissions Centre (UAC) to contribute to the student's Australian Tertiary Admission Rank (ATAR).

 The Standard 1 course has an optional HSC examination.
-This can be included in the ATAR calculation if this is your only Category B course.
+If you elect to take the examination this can be included in the ATAR calculation.